-• You can put your dirty wood shavings in your compost or sprinkle it through out your garden bed (the worms will help it decompose and also adds organic matter to your gardens soil.
+• You can put your dirty wood shavings in your compost or sprinkle it through out your garden bed (the worms will help it decompose and also add organic matter to your gardens soil.

-• once you have cleaned the chicken coop you should put all the manure in a pile and then put in the compost.
+• Once you have cleaned the chicken coop, you should put all the manure in a pile and then put in the compost.
 I turn my compost weekly

 • Lastly I guess you could put it in the bin but you would be wasting all the potential benefits.